oslabs-beta/Realize/README.md

 5. Navigate to a website that uses React and open the Realize dev tools panel
 7. Trigger a state change to populate the component tree

+**Prerequisites**
-* Realize requires React Dev Tools to be installed before use.
+- Realize requires React Dev Tools to be installed before use.
-* For optimal performance, Realize is best used with React applications launched from a local server.
-When running production builds, due to the minification, component names will display differently (they display as only one letter).
+-  For optimal performance, Realize is best used with React applications launched from a local server in development mode.
+Minification reduces production websites component names
-* After downloading, the Realize extension can be found as a tab in the dev tools panel.
-* To view the tree hierarchy, click on a stateful element on the app to begin.
-The tree will live update as more components are accessed.

 ### Functionality:
 * Utilize the search bar to search for any component that exists in the tree.
 The search will bring you to the first top-most level component that matches.